 After his chauffeuring, driving lessons, hanging around our house, and more kissing he was officially my boyfriend.
-At the end of my junior year, on my 17th birthday, he asked me to see the musical movie Camelot at the classic California Theater on downtown’s 1st Street.
+I couldn’t believe I had a boyfriend, me the ugly duckling.
+Actually, he was a man friend, someone well out of high school and old enough to drink.
+I didn’t care.
+He didn’t make fun of my appearance.
+At the end of my junior year, on my seventieth birthday, he asked me to see the musical movie Camelot at the classic California Theater on downtown’s First Street.

-At our front door, he showed up wearing a tie and sports coat which announced my evening was a formal birthday occasion.
+When he showed up at my front door wearing a tie and sports coat it announced my evening was a formal occasion.
 An elusive premonition overcame me as I changed clothes to more formal attire in my bedroom.
 Re-dressed, back in the living room, my perplexed conjecture was perhaps the evening included a special birthday present.

 Downtown, he splurged and parked in an attended parking lot rather than drive blocks looking for a free space as normal.
-When the attendant gave him 2 quarters in change for his dollar I checked to see if they were silver ones which was disappearing from circulation.
+When the attendant gave him two quarters in change for his dollar, I checked to see if they were silver ones which was disappearing from circulation.
 Double luck, both were silver.
-I proffered 2 replacements but he simply gave them to me.
-Instead of requisitioning them as additions to my silver coin stash I decided to convert them into a Kennedy silver half dollar for Mom thinking.
+I proffered two replacements but he simply gave them to me.
+Instead of requisitioning them as additions to my silver coin stash I decided to convert them into a Kennedy silver half dollar for Mom.

-The theater, now restored, was sinking into disrepair, the "old days" of ushers with cone flash lights guiding patrons to their seats a distant memory.
-Even in its faded glory the theater’s stereo speakers, big screen presentation, opulent art deco décor and opera like balcony provides a presentation not experienced at a drive-in or home TV video They lack a grand movie theater’s dark intimate connection with fellow viewers, a mystical connection only partially recaptured in modern multiplex theaters.
+The theater, now restored, was sinking into disrepair.
+The "old days", of ushers with cone flash lights guiding patrons to their seats a distant memory.
+Even in its faded glory, however, the theater’s stereo speakers, big screen presentation, opulent art deco décor and opera like balcony provided a presentation not experienced at a drive-in or on a television screen.
+They lack a grand movie theater’s dark intimate connection with fellow viewers, a mystical connection only vaguely captured in modern multiplex theaters.

-There was smoke, however, with a little ash tray for every seat on an armrest.
-Many patrons puffed away through a movie and to ask them not to would be met with an incredulous look, of “what’s your problem?”
-You could look up and see the smoke cloud result as the projector’s light passed through the haze on its way to the screen.
+There was, however, smoke.
+Each seat had its little ash tray on an armrest.
+Many movie goers puffed away during a movie.
+To ask them not to would be met with an incredulous look, of, “What’s your problem?”
+Looking up, the smoke cloud result was evident as the projector’s flickering light passed through the haze on its way to the screen.

 Seated together with popcorn and drinks, my mind wandered as the movie played.